docker-hy/docker-hy.github.io/pages/part2/part2.md

 {% include_relative exercises/2_9.html %}
 {% include_relative exercises/2_10.html %}

+Remember to mark your exercises into the submission application!
+Instructions on how and what to submit are on the exercises page.

 ## Epilogue, or rather, a recap ##

 Again we started from the ground up by learning how to translate non-compose setup into docker-compose.yml and ran with it.
 Compose gave us also a few handy completely new features that we didn't even know we needed, networks.